GeoPlatform/geoplatform-demos/docs/magic-pipeline.md

 ### PopulateServicesAndDistributionsGeonetwork
 Creates a geoplatform_services record in LMT if needed and send a message to UpdateGeonetworkMetadata to update the metadata record data-gov-cache S3 bucket.;

-* invoked by ProcessServiceBroker via sqs message
+* invoked by ProcessServiceBroker via SQS message
 * find or create a geoplatform service based on
 * geonetworkId, protocol and serviceUrl
-* send message to sqs queue update-geonetwork-from-s3
+* send message to SQS queue update-geonetwork-from-s3
 * listened to by UpdateGeonetworkMetadata

 ### PopulateTilegardenConfig